India–Pakistan cricket rivalry: ICC tournaments won

-The two countries have played in World Cups, the Champions Trophy, and the World Test Championship, all of which are organised by the governing body of world cricket, the International Cricket Council.
-In men's cricket, India has won the ICC Cricket World Cup, a competition in which sides play One Day International cricket, twice and Pakistan has done so once.
-Each side has won the ICC Men's T20 World Cup once, with the first edition of the tournament in 2007 featuring a final between the two sides which India won.
-In the ICC Champions Trophy, another ODI tournament, India won the trophy twice, although the 2002 Champions Trophy final was washed out twice and they shared the trophy with Sri Lanka.
-Pakistan won the 2017 edition, defeating India in the final.
-Neither team has won the World Test Championship, although India finished as runners-up in the first edition of the tournament which concluded in 2021.
+The two countries have played in ODI and T20 World Cups, in Champions Trophy, and in World Test Championship, all of which are organised by the governing body of world cricket, the International Cricket Council (ICC).

+In terms of ICC titles, India has won the ICC Cricket World Cup twice, while Pakistan has done so once.
+India has won the ICC Men's T20 World Cup twice, with the first edition of the tournament in 2007 featuring a final between the two sides, which India won.
+India has also won the ICC Champions Trophy thrice, while Pakistan won the 2017 edition, defeating India in the final.
+Neither team has won the World Test Championship, although India finished as runners-up in the first two editions.